BLAST-WarpX/warpx/.github/ISSUE_TEMPLATE/bug_report.md

 What troubleshooting steps have you taken so far, and what were the results?

 Have you tried compiling and running in debug mode, following the instructions in our [debugging documentation](https://warpx.readthedocs.io/en/latest/usage/workflows/debugging.html)?
-Please specify any relevant compiler flags or environment variables that were used.

 ## Additional information
-If applicable, please add any additional information that may help explain the issue, such as screenshots, diagrams, or other relevant details.
+If applicable, please add any additional information that may help explain the issue, such as log files (e.g., build logs, error logs, etc.), error messages (e.g., compiler errors, runtime errors, etc.), screenshots, or other relevant details.